 There are three essential things to remember when selecting the best fertilizing lawn care routine for your home:

 When it comes to fertilizing your lawn, timing is key.
-The best time to begin fertilizing your lawn each year is when the weather starts to warm up, and the soil reaches roughly 55 degrees Fahrenheit.
+The best time to begin fertilizing your lawn each year is when the weather starts to warm up.
 For most people in the contiguous United States, this happens around the middle of April.
+Cool-season lawns should be fertilized in the early spring and fall, and warm-season lawns should be fertilized in the spring and summer.
 It's important to know when to start your lawn care fertilizing routine because it needs to coincide with when your grass starts to recover from the cooler temperatures of the winter and begins to grow again.